mongodb/mongo-python-driver/doc/examples/custom_type.rst

   >>> collection.insert_one({'num': DecimalInt("45.321")})
   Traceback (most recent call last):
   ...
-  bson.errors.InvalidDocument: Cannot encode object: Decimal('45.321')
+  bson.errors.InvalidDocument: cannot encode object: Decimal('45.321'), of type: <class 'decimal.Decimal'>

 In order to proceed further, we must define a type codec for ``DecimalInt``.
 This is trivial to do since the same transformation as the one used for